lesleyrs/Client3/README.md

 no midi fading, causes death sound to cut off or other issue? pass midi fade data to callback?

-emscripten wasm on firefox has js leaks on highmem, gets cleaned up by pressing GC in about:memory but why does this happen
+emscripten wasm on firefox has memleaks related to midi, gets cleaned up by pressing GC in about:memory but why does this happen?
+Chromium based browsers are ok

-emscripten wasm can speed up if the tab was unfocused but doesn't always speed up? need absolute time not idle_time for web, also test requestanimationframe again for 50 fps firefox hack ONLY if it supports absolute time (didn't seem like it)

 set_pixels is using memcpy to copy surface pixels each time, but this is inefficient and very noticable on weak hardware.
 But causes crash on login/exit when the surface gets freed (apply this to all SDL if fixed)